'70s Homeware Was Loud, Eclectic & Optimistic. No Wonder It's Back

 Advertisement

 This desire to experiment can be linked to a broader sense of liberalism and curiosity about the world which emerged in the '70s.
-Much of the craft revival (particularly with materials like rattan and skills like macramé) can be traced back to what Dr. Heathcote calls an "increasing interest in, for want of a better word, 'ethnic' cultures."
-There was an idea that a liberal outlook involved not just an acceptance but an enjoyment of other people's cultures, and by showcasing these influences in your home, you were parading your "embracing the world type approach."
-It's the home design mentality equivalent of popular '70s backpacking route, the hippie trail — seen just recently in BBC One's The Serpent.
+Much of the craft revival (particularly with materials like rattan and skills like macramé) can be traced back to what Dr Heathcote calls an "increasing interest in, for want of a better word, 'ethnic' cultures".
+There was an idea that a liberal outlook involved not just acceptance but an enjoyment of other people's cultures and by showcasing these influences in your home, you were parading your "embracing the world type approach".
+It's the home design mentality equivalent of popular '70s backpacking route, the hippie trail – seen just recently in BBC One's The Serpent.

 Advertisement